Raze vs Waylay matchup in Valorant

 Raze vs Waylay Matchup Summary

-The Raze vs Waylay matchup in Valorant is a heavily one-sided matchup.
-Based on 40 competitive matches analyzed, Waylay wins 57.5% of the time compared to Raze's 42.5%, a 15.0 percentage point difference.
+The Raze vs Waylay matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 64 competitive matches analyzed, Waylay wins 62.5% of the time compared to Raze's 37.5%, a 25.0 percentage point difference.
 The most significant gap is in headshot accuracy, where Waylay consistently outperforms.
 In this Duelist vs Duelist matchup, Waylay has overwhelming superiority in this agent matchup.
 Raze should never take isolated fights against Waylay and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Raze vs Waylay Fragging Analysis